iFixit/formy/readme.md

 };
 ```

 In this example, the email address input is disabled _only_ if the checkbox isn't checked.
 Normally to achieve this you would need to add javascript outside of a form's HTML markup.
-This is problematic though, since you now have two sources of form state: your declarative form data written as HTML attributes and your imperative form data written in JS as hooks from input events.
+However, you now have two sources of form state: your declarative form data written as HTML attributes and your imperative form data written in JS as hooks from input events.

 Formy combines computed values and static values all in the same initial `form` object, keeping your data contained and easy to understand.